Round 1 vs. Round 2 MBA Applications

 Round 1 vs. Round 2: Which One is Right for Me?

-If you are still working through two or more of the items in this article under ‘What You Should Have Done Already’, you may want to start thinking about a plan B. Our advice for people having this internal debate right now is to keep marching forward but focus on quality over speed.
+If you are still working through two or more of the items in our MBA Application Checklist under ‘What You Should Have Done Already’, you may want to start thinking about a plan B. We recommend moving forward steadily, but prioritizing quality over speed.

 Round 1 vs. Round 2: What Is My Plan B?